jaeyoon1603/C-CRFs-image-retrieval/README.md

 Official implementation of the paper: "Enhancing Visual Re-ranking through Denoising Nearest Neighbor Graph via Continuous CRF" [ICIP 2025 Spotlight].

 ---
+## Dependencies
+The code requires the following Python packages:
+* pytorch
+* sciPy
+* joblib
+* tqdm
+* faiss
+* urllib
+## Usage
+To reproduce the results, simply run the `main.py` script.
+It will automatically download the features and perform the evaluation.

 ## citation
 If you find this work useful for your research, please cite our paper: